pmeaney/template-portfolio-payloadcms/README.md

 So, not to worry-- the CICD workflow will create the assets it needs if they don't exist.
 For a fresh deploy, delete all project assets and simply re-commit to the project repo to activate the CICD workflow.

-# To Do

-- [X] Setup CICD to deploy prod version to remote server
-- [ ] Setup migration scheme
-  - [ ] Production-first.
-Will run initial migration on remote.
-Then, will pull those files to local and commit them.
-And periodically will download the data as well:
-    - Setup a methodology (e.g. shell script) for Periodic Database Dumps and Restores, so local dev env has same data as remote prod env.

 ## Resources